 Buyers’ Considerations

 Buyers viewing properties labeled “under contract” should monitor the transaction closely.
 If a deal fails due to unmet contingencies, the listing may become active again.
 Buyers may also submit backup offers, positioning themselves as potential successors if the primary deal falls through.
-Reviewing terms of the contract, such as inspection and financing contingencies, helps buyers assess the likelihood of the current contract’s completion.
+Reviewing contract terms, such as inspection and financing contingencies, helps buyers assess the likelihood of the current contract’s completion.

 Sellers’ Considerations